CubeLabsNZ/CubeTime/README.md

   * batch scramble generator
   * timer only and scramble only tool

+- iPad® support, including:
+  * Keyboard shortcuts
+  * Trackpad support
+  * Multitasking window support

+- CloudKit® for iCloud® time syncing

 ### Upcoming Features

 You can view our [Todo List for this repo](https://github.com/orgs/CubeStuffs/projects/3) for a list of all our upcoming features.
 You can add suggestions by opening an issue.
 Here's an outline of some of the major upcoming features
-- iPad® support, including:
-  * Keyboard shortcuts
-  * Trackpad support
-  * Multitasking window support
-- Cloudkit for time syncing
 - Support for bluetooth cubes
 - Support for stackmats
 - Importing sessions and solves from common timers, such as ChaoTimer and csTimer